shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 **Add items to catalog collections**

 This endpoint adds assets to a catalog collection.
+It also automatically adds the assets to the user's account's catalog.

 ### Example